 Virginia Tech's president is appointed by the Board of Visitors to initiate proposed policies, to execute approved policies, and to administer the university.
-The president serves as the authorized officer through whom communication takes place between the board and the other officers of administration or instruction employed by the university.
-The board, as the governing authority of the university, delegates authority to the president to oversee and to administer the policies of the board and manage the administrative, instructional, research, and public service programs of the university.
+The president serves as the authorized officer through whom communication takes place between the board and the other officers of administration or instruction employed by demployees of by the university.
+The board, as the governing authority of the university,